Cyclic Vomiting Syndrome In Children

 Cyclic Vomiting Syndrome, also known as CVS, is a health condition where the body recurrently has severe vomiting for no apparent cause.
 These episodes can last from several hours, to several days.
 Cyclic vomiting is a rare childhood health condition.
 The disease is hard to diagnose as a patient will look healthy as can be in between episodes and is sporadic and un-predictable.

-CVS is an unexplained disorder of children and adults that was first recurrent, prolonged attacks of severe nausea, and vomiting, with no apparent cause.
-In some patients, there is severe abdominal pain.
-Vomiting occurs at frequent intervals for hours or days (1-4 most commonly.
+CVS is an unexplained disorder and In some patients, there is severe abdominal pain.
+Vomiting occurs at frequent intervals.
 The episodes tend to be similar to each other in symptoms and duration and are self-limited with return of normal health between episodes

 When you watch your child go through a CVS attack, it's heart wrenching.
 I wrote this to help someone else who may have a child that has this disease or maybe a mother who can't get any answers to their child symptoms.
 Trying to diagnose this condition, took almost 17 years.
 It's rare, but not that so uncommon.
 Watching your child suffer is the worst thing on a parent.
 It's especially tiring when you are fighting with Dr.s and they can't seem to get it diagnosed because it is a rare disease.
 Let me tell you first hand, this was horrible to watch my son grow up this way.